-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, later codified as Accounting Standards Codification (ASC) Topic 606.
-This major overhaul of revenue recognition (effective for fiscal years starting after December 15, 2017 for public companies) affects almost every sector of the economy, and the oil and gas (O&G) industry is no exception.
-The complex arrangements between oil and gas companies, governments, and land owners pose some of the most difficult issues.
+In 2018, the Accounting Standards Codification (ASC) Topic 606 became effective for all public companies.
+This major overhaul of revenue recognition has affected almost every industry, and oil and gas (O&G) companies are no exception.
+The complex arrangements between O&G companies, governments, and landowners pose some of the most difficult issues.
 Due to customized long-term contracts, contract modifications, and fluctuating commodity prices, application of the five-step revenue-recognition model can be particularly complicated.

 In this article, we provide a brief explanation of the key issues the O&G industry faces when applying ASC 606, drawing on the following guides published by the AICPA and the major accounting firms.